Stravaig-Projects/stravaig-template/README.md

 First install the githooks, ensure powershell 7.x is installed and then run `Install-GitHooks.ps1` (PowerShell 7.2 won't work Windows https://github.com/PowerShell/PowerShell/issues/16480).
 Any work perfomed in feature branches must have a related _issue_ associated with them.
 The branch name will have to be prefixed with the issue number, followed by a slash then the branch name. (e.g. `#123/my-feature-branch`)

+* Configure the repository
+  * Give this repo access to the deployment secrets.
+Organisation --> Settings --> Secrets and variables --> Actions
+  * Set up GitHub Pages: Repository --> Settings --> Pages

 The following then needs to be updated:

 * Rename files: